Chinese Camp, California: History

 Chinese Camp is the location and subject of California Historical Landmark #423, dedicated on March 4, 1949.
 The Saint Francis Xavier Roman Catholic Church, established in 1855, making it the oldest church in the county.
 The church was renovated in 1949 by John Nicolini but has since fallen into disrepair.
 The church itself is owned by the Stockton archdiocese.

 The current Chinese Camp School is very distinctive, having been designed by Dolores Nicolini in the style of a Chinese pagoda.
 This school has been in operation since 1970.
 Previously, the school was in a building near the church.
 This building was lost in a fire on May 4, 2006.

 A wildfire in the TCU September Lightning Complex led to the evacuation of Chinese Camp on September 2, 2025, and destroyed some buildings in the town, including the 1854 post office.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 0.9 sqmi, 99.72% of it land and 0.28% of it water.
+According to the United States Census Bureau, the CDP has a total area of 0.9 sqmi, of which 99.72% is land and 0.28% is water.